-Sen. Grassley calls on Biden to condemn protesting in Oregon, Washington
+Grassley calls on Biden to condemn rioting in Oregon, Washington

 The Portland Police Bureau also noted that many of them came prepared with shields and gas masks.

-Spray painted messages left behind on the vandalized buildings left messages such as "F-Biden" and the anarchy sign.
+Spray painted messages left behind on the vandalized buildings left messages, such as "F-Biden" and the anarchy sign.

 Images circulated on social media showing protestors walking with signs that read "We don’t want Biden, we want revenge" and "We are ungovernable."